-PGM-160 Golf Management I (3 credits)
+PGM-160 Golf Management I • 3 credits

 This course is an introduction to club repair.
 Each student will be familiar with golf club specifications.

-Corequisite course: PGM-160L.
+Corequisite courses: PGM-160L.

-PGM-161 Golf Management II (2 credits)
+PGM-161 Golf Management II • 2 credits

 This course focuses on three key aspects: back shops, introduction to rules and careers, and orientation to CPGA.